goschtl/zope/Sandbox/ulif/zope.introspector/src/zope/introspector/README.txt

 for retrieving 'data' on 'entities'.
 It makes use of grokcore.component for registration of adapters and utilities.

-'Entitity' in that respect means everything, that is descriptable by a name in Python or everything, that can be passed to a method.
+'Entity' in that respect means everything, that is descriptable by a name in Python or everything, that can be passed to a method.
 In other
 words: if you can pass something to a callable, then the introspector should be able to give you some information about it.